 Despite falling short in their bid to become the first-ever NXT Tag Team Champions, the Wyatts stayed in the title picture and got their chance when Oliver Grey was injured.
 Bo Dallas took Grey’s place in the title match but him and Adrian Neville were no match for the Bray Wyatt-led cultists this time.

 The Wyatts were called up to the main roster later in 2013.
 They put on the 2014 match of the year in an all-out war with The Shield at Elimination Chamber but went their separate ways later that year.
-Harper went on to become Intercontinental Champion and has since reunited with Wyatt.
-After a spell as a savant who happened to be an award-winning vintner, Rowan also came back home to the Wyatts.
+Harper went on to become Intercontinental Champion.
+They’ve since reunited and split multiple times.
+It’s been a mess, let’s be honest.

 TV Defenses: v.
 Kassius Ohno & Corey Graves (June 5 2013).

 3. Adrian Neville & Corey Graves (July 17 2013 – October 2 2013)

 When Corey Graves’ tag partner, Kassius Ohno, was ruled out with injury, he formed an uneasy alliance with Adrian Neville, who had unfinished business with the Wyatts.
 With Bray Wyatt running interference, victory seemed out of grasp for the unlikely duo but the score was evened when Sheamus charged down the ramp to take out Wyatt.
 With parity restored, Neville hit the Red Arrow on Rowan to win the titles.

 Neville became the first multiple-time champion in NXT history and remains the most decorated NXT superstar ever with one NXT Championship and two Tag Team Championship reigns.
 Graves was not so lucky and was forced to retire in late 2014 after suffering numerous concussions, though he is now Raw’s colour commentator and doing a very fine job of it.